andreserudo/fourCards/README.md

 ## Welcome! 👋

-This is my solution to the Article Preview component challenge for [Frontend Mentor](https://www.frontendmentor.io/).
+This is my solution to the Four Card feature section challenge for [Frontend Mentor](https://www.frontendmentor.io/).

-You can check this repository deployed [here](https://fylo-data-henna.vercel.app/) with [Vercel](https://vercel.com/).
+You can check this repository deployed [here](https://four-cards-serudo.vercel.app/) with [Vercel](https://vercel.com/).

 To know more about the challenge please read more details in the next section.